plaguss/cachetto/README.md

 ## License

-This repository is licensed under the [MIT License](https://github.com/plaguss/dfcache/blob/main/LICENSE).
+This repository is licensed under the [MIT License](https://github.com/plaguss/cachetto/blob/main/LICENSE).

 ## Credits

-It's heavily inspired by [cachier](https://github.com/python-cachier/cachier), but with a more narrow focus on functions with pandas dataframes, and just disk-based caching with data saved to parquet instead of pickle.
+It's heavily inspired by [cachier](https://github.com/python-cachier/cachier), but with a more narrow focus on functions with pandas dataframes, and just disk-based caching.